WCBROW01/MoonLander2/README.md

 The font currently in use is [Public Pixel Font](https://ggbot.itch.io/public-pixel-font) version 1.0, created by [GGBotNet](https://www.ggbot.net/fonts/).
 It has been modified to be used as a bitmap font, and only the ASCII characterset is included.

-## Building
+## Building using Unix tools

-To build, you only need to install SDL 2 and run `make`
+To build on Unix or Windows using MinGW-w64, you only need to install SDL 2 and run `make`

 On Linux or macOS, you can get this from your package manager.
 Windows builds using MSYS2 and MinGW-w64 have been successfully created and require no modifications to the source code.